AyushRanghar/AyushRanghar/README.md

 - 👋 Hi, I’m @AyushRanghar
 - 👀 I’m interested in ...learning computer technologies and i love games
-- 🌱 I’m currently learning ...Data science.
+- 🌱 I’m currently learning ...Python and its libraries for Data science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---